 Rotaries: large, fast, circular intersections.
 Traffic entering the circle sometimes has the right of way (opposite for roundabouts).
 Rotaries are not recommended because of higher-speeds, difficulty/lack of safety in maneuvering and changing lanes, and large space requirements.

 *Roundabouts*: much smaller than rotaries, contain facilities for bicycles and pedestrians (in more urban areas), vehicles in the circle have right of way (over vehicles entering), entering speeds around 15mph.
 There is huge potential for replacing (or complementing) signals with modern roundabouts.

-Another key area for discussion and research is the interaction between cars, bicycles and pedestrians at roundabouts.
-Safety can be designed for.
-Yet, as far as traffic flow goes, a lot of walkers and cyclists can have the effect of backing up car traffic, in essence 'breaking down the flow' of the roundabout.
+A key area for discussion and research is the interaction between cars, bicycles and pedestrians at roundabouts.
+A lot of walkers and cyclists can have the effect of interrupting the flow of cars at the roundabout.

-Interruptions in car flow at roundabouts due to pedestrian and bicycle activity can be good- it slows down traffic and also creates gaps for 'down stream' non-motorized (and motorized) crossings.
+Interruptions in car flow at roundabouts due to pedestrian and bicycle activity is usually good- it slows down traffic and creates gaps for 'down stream' non-motorized (and motorized) crossings.

 Public Attitude Toward Roundabouts

 * taken from U.S. Department of Transportation statistics